 About the Centre

-EIPA’s Antenna in Barcelona was created in 1996 through an agreement between EIPA and the Government of Catalonia.
+EIPA’s Centre in Barcelona was created in 1996 through an agreement between EIPA and the Government of Catalonia.
 Since 2014, both the City Council of Barcelona and the Province of Barcelona adhered to the institutional support for the antenna.

 The Antenna provides training activities, research and consultancy on topics such as the role and functions of sub-state administrations in the European integration process, aspects of European local and regional economic development, as well as specific programmes relating to the EU’s reinvigorated Euro-Mediterranean Partnership.